argonne-lcf/AR2024/02_features/nexus-iri.md

 title: Linking Experimental Facilities and Leadership Computing
 hero-img-source: ALCF_IRI.jpg
-hero-img-caption: "The co-location of the ALCF and APS at Argonne provides an ideal environment for developing and demonstrating capabilities for a broader Integrated Research Infrastructure."
+hero-img-caption: "Researchers are developing and demonstrating capabilities to accelerate experimental fusion research by closely integrating DOE supercomputers with the DIII-D National Fusion Facility."
 intro: "Argonne researchers are working to advance the DOE’s vision by integrating experimental facilities with ALCF computing resources."
 ---